CosminHorjea/ctf-writeups/google 2021/beginners-quest/README.md

         - I dont believe it for a second tho
 9. CTF{SB:575756}, meh strings, but i’d like to solve it looking in the java code
 10.
-11. This is caleld a format string exploit : [https://web.ecs.syr.edu/~wedu/Teaching/cis643/LectureNotes_New/Format_String.pdf](https://web.ecs.syr.edu/~wedu/Teaching/cis643/LectureNotes_New/Format_String.pdf)
+11. This is called a format string exploit : [https://web.ecs.syr.edu/~wedu/Teaching/cis643/LectureNotes_New/Format_String.pdf](https://web.ecs.syr.edu/~wedu/Teaching/cis643/LectureNotes_New/Format_String.pdf)

-    - if we analyze the pseudocode in IDA, we find the jewel “print(d)” where d is our input, we can exploit this
+     - if we analyze **the** pseudocode in IDA, we find the jewel “print(d)” where d is our input, we can exploit this
-    -
      - code

         ```python
         from pwn import *